keripalmer/Real-Time-Bus-Tracker/README.md

 <img src="CambridgeMA.png" width= '300'/>

-How To Run: Upload the code into a blank browser.
-You may need to check the API and make sure that the map works.
-Click the button to start the simulation, then watch the bus move through Cambridge, MA.
+How To Run: Fork the code and use your own API score.
+This will allow you to use the map at your discretion and avoid having too many people using the same API - causing the system to crash.
+Then open a blank browset, and watch the bus travel through Cambridge, MA.

 License: This project is under the MIT XPro license for the coding course.